Zorng/ModulaBackend/src/modules/cash/API_DOCUMENTATION.md

 **Error Responses:**

-- `404 Not Found` - No active session for this register
+- `404 Not Found` - No active session found (for the register if specified, or for the branch)

 ---